akmalgomal3/backend-boilerplate/README.md

     - See banned users.
     - See logged in users.
     - See users log activities.
+- **Monitoring**: This project uses Prometheus and Grafana to monitor the application.
+    - Ensure that the application is monitored by Prometheus.
+    - Ensure that the application metrics can be visualized in Grafana.
 - **Unit Test**: The project has unit tests for the controller to cover certain test cases.

 ## Architecture